 - Similar function to natural teeth

-- Having teeth which one can easily eat with and clean
+- Having teeth that one can easily eat with and clean

 - Held in place without the need for special glues